ybouane/signinwith/readme.md

 *   `services` (Object, required): An object where keys are the service names (`google`, `meta`, `apple`) and values are their respective configuration objects.
 *   `onSignin` (Function, required): A callback function that receives `(serviceName, data)` when a sign-in attempt is successful on the client-side. `data` contains the necessary information (e.g., `credential` for Google, `accessToken` for Facebook, `authorization` object for Apple) to be sent to your backend for verification.
+*   `onError` (Function, optional): A callback function that receives an error string if there's an issue during the sign-in process.

 ## Backend Verification